oigbokwe73/Data-Ingestion-IntoAzure-NoSQL/README.md

 |VsCode| https://visualstudio.microsoft.com/downloads/ |  Required extensions.
 Azure Functions, Azure Account
 |VS Studio Community Edition |https://visualstudio.microsoft.com/downloads/| Recommended.
 Nice intergration with Azure. software is free.

-## bug

-if the  csv has "," in the payload will throw  a "column header error".
-Only use CSV's without  Commas(",") in the

   ## Contact